Daksh2356/Daksh2356/README.md

 👋 Hello everyone !!!

-I am Daksh Makhija, a front end web developer , an app developer, a programmer and an aspiring web developer.
+I am Daksh Makhija, a front end web developer , an app developer, a programmer and an aspiring full stack web developer.

 - 👀 I’m intersted to know more about tech developments in the modern world and your need-to-be attributes for a developer.
 -